Follow these steps to configure a BigQuery data source to perform bulk data loads:

 The VDP server connects to Google Cloud Storage using the credentials from the JSON file referenced in the Hadoop properties..

-When the Server finishes writing another data file (i.e. the files reach the batch insert size), it begins to transfer it to Google Cloud Storage (GCS), to the location indicated in the HDFS URI field even if the files generated previously have not been completely transferred.
+When the Server finishes writing another data file (i.e. the files reach the batch insert size), it begins to transfer it to Google Cloud Storage (GCS), to the location indicated in the field GS URI (or HDFS URI) even if the files generated previously have not been completely transferred.
 By default, the Server transfers up to 10 files concurrently per query.
 When it reaches this limit, the Server keeps writing rows into the data files, but does not transfer more files.

 This limit can be changed by executing the following command from the VQL Shell: